POLICY ON SCHOOL MEALS

 The payment for meals is required in advance on a weekly, monthly or half-termly basis.

-Please click on the link below for instructions how to access online payment –
+Please click on the link below for instructions on how to access online payment –

 Should a child arrive at school without payment or a packed lunch, the School will telephone home in the first instance to establish if alternative arrangements have been made.

-If a child’s entitlement to free school dinners has expired, the parent/carer must provide a packed lunch or send payment for school meals in a sealed envelope.
+If a child’s entitlement to free school dinners has expired, the parent/carer must provide a packed lunch or make advanced payment for any school meals to be taken.

 If payment has not been made

-If your child has taken a school meal which has not been paid for you will be sent on Tuesday a reminder detailing how much you owe (Appendix 1).
-Payment must be made immediately and can be sent in with your child or paid directly to the classroom.
-If payment is not received by Friday a further letter will be sent detailing the consequences of non payment and a final date by which payment must be made (Appendix 2)
+If you are in debt of 1 week’s school dinners, ie £11.00, a reminder letter detailing the amount you owe will be sent home with your child.
+(Appendix 1).
+Payment must be made immediately.
+If payment is not received and the debt increases to 2 week’s, ie £22, a second reminder letter will be sent home detailing the consequences of non payment and a final date by which payment must be made (Appendix 2)

 If the matter remains unresolved, you will be sent a 3rd and final letter requesting payment and detailing the school’s next course of action.
 (Appendix 3)

-The school cannot tolerate debt amounting to more than one weeks payment, as if debts are incurred then the school budget has to pay for them.
+The school cannot tolerate debt amounting to more than one week’s payment.
+If debts are incurred, the school budget has to pay for them.
 This means that money which should be spent on the children’s education is used to pay for debts incurred by parents.
 If a parent repeatedly fails to provide a packed lunch, or sufficient monies to cover the cost of school meals, there may be a referral to Social Services as this has an affect on a pupil’s welfare.

 The school will work closely with parents in working out a form of payment plan to help resolve the situation if requested by the parent.
 However, where no attempt is made to clear the debt it will follow the procedure of the school’s Debt Management Policy.